 Some Helpful "Dunes and Don'ts"

-• Lifeguards are stationed at the State Park and West Beach Memorial Day through Labor Day.
+- Lifeguards are stationed at the State Park and West Beach Memorial Day through Labor Day.
 The other National Park beaches do not have lifeguards.
 Be aware of swim warnings and closures due to rip currents.
 Take these warnings seriously!
 You can call the Visitor Center for this information.
+Also, be sure to visit our How to Stay Safe in the Dunes blog.

-• Kayaks, however, can be launched at the State Park or any National Park beach.
+- Kayaks, however, can be launched at the State Park or any National Park beach.
 Just be sure to bring a sea kayak that's made to handle Lake Michigan's waters.
 Please carry your kayak to the water rather than dragging it.
+For more on paddling the Dunes, visit our paddling page.

 That about covers it.
-Thanks for joining us for Dunes 101—we'll see you on the beach!
+We'll see you on the beach!
 And don't forget to SUBSCRIBE to our YouTube channel so you don't miss a single video in the series.